bigchaindb/bigchaindb/docs/source/nodes/node-requirements.md

 * If you have Mac OS X and want to experiment with BigchainDB, then you could do that [using Docker](run-with-docker.html).

+## Storage Requirements

+When it comes to storage for RethinkDB, there are many things that are nice to have (e.g. SSDs, high-speed input/output [IOPS], replication, reliability, scalability, pay-for-what-you-use), but there are few _requirements_ other than:

+1. have enough storage to store all your data (and its replicas), and
+2. make sure your storage solution (hardware and interconnects) can handle your expected read & write rates.

+For RethinkDB's failover mechanisms to work, [every RethinkDB table must have at least three replicas](https://rethinkdb.com/docs/failover/) (i.e. a primary replica and two others).
+For example, if you want to store 10 GB of unique data, then you need at least 30 GB of storage.
+(Indexes and internal metadata are stored in RAM.)

+As for the read & write rates, what do you expect those to be for your situation?
+It's not enough for the storage system alone to handle those rates: the interconnects between the nodes must also be able to handle them.

-## Memory Requirements
+## Memory (RAM) Requirements

-Every OS has memory requirements; check the memory requirements of your OS.

-There is [documentation about RethinkDB's memory requirements](https://rethinkdb.com/docs/memory-usage/).
+In their [FAQ](https://rethinkdb.com/faq/), RethinkDB recommends that, "RethinkDB servers have at least 2GB of RAM...
+RethinkDB has a custom caching engine and can run on low-memory nodes with large amounts of on-disk data..." ([source](https://rethinkdb.com/faq/))

 In particular: "RethinkDB requires data structures in RAM on each server proportional to the size of the data on that server’s disk, usually around 1% of the size of the total data set." ([source](https://rethinkdb.com/limitations/))

 Also, "The storage engine is used in conjunction with a custom, B-Tree-aware caching engine which allows file sizes many orders of magnitude greater than the amount of available memory.
 RethinkDB can operate on a terabyte of data with about ten gigabytes of free RAM." ([source](https://www.rethinkdb.com/docs/architecture/))

+RethinkDB has [documentation about its memory requirements](https://rethinkdb.com/docs/memory-usage/).
+You can use that page to get a better estimate of how much memory you'll need.

-## Storage Requirements
+## Filesystem Requirements

-The RethinkDB storage engine has a number of SSD optimizations, so you can benefit from using SSDs. ([source](https://www.rethinkdb.com/docs/architecture/))

-If you want a RethinkDB cluster to store an amount of data D, with a replication factor of R (on every table), and the cluster has N nodes, then each node will need to be able to store R×D/N data plus the storage required for the OS and various other software (RethinkDB, Python, etc.).
-The secondary indexes also require some storage.

-For failover to work, [every RethinkDB table must have at least three replicas](https://rethinkdb.com/docs/failover/), i.e. R ≥ 3.

-Also, RethinkDB tables can have [at most 64 shards](https://rethinkdb.com/limitations/).
-For example, if you have only one table and more than 64 nodes, some nodes won't have the primary of any shard, i.e. they will have replicas only.
-In other words, once you pass 64 nodes, adding more nodes won't provide storage space for new data; it will only add more space for shard replicas.
-If the biggest single-node storage available is d, then the most you can store in a RethinkDB cluster is < 64×d: accomplished by putting one primary shard in each of 64 nodes, with all replica shards on other nodes.
-(This is assuming one table.
-If there are T tables, then the most you can store is < 64×d×T.)

-## Compatible File Systems

-RethinkDB "supports most commonly used file systems." ([source](https://www.rethinkdb.com/docs/architecture/))

-It has [issues with BTRFS](https://github.com/rethinkdb/rethinkdb/issues/2781) (B-tree file system).
+RethinkDB "supports most commonly used file systems" ([source](https://www.rethinkdb.com/docs/architecture/)) but it has [issues with BTRFS](https://github.com/rethinkdb/rethinkdb/issues/2781) (B-tree file system).

-It's best to have a file system that supports direct I/O, because that will improve RethinkDB performance (if you tell RethinkDB to use direct I/O).
-Many compressed or encrypted file systems don't support direct I/O.
+It's best to use a filesystem that supports direct I/O, because that will improve RethinkDB performance (if you tell RethinkDB to use direct I/O).
+Many compressed or encrypted filesystems don't support direct I/O.

-## CPU Requirements

-Most servers will have enough CPUs (or vCPUs) to run a BigchainDB node.
-The more you have, the higher throughput will be.